rezmansouri/CoffeeLEX/README.md

 ## Input Format
 The rules need to be given in a JSON Format File.

-The file must consist a JSON object with the Following Keys:
+The file must consist of a JSON object with the Following Keys:

 1. **symbols**